DaviidK/mercy-detector/Tutorials/Training_Classifiers/README.md

 This tutorial will cover the first step, and the tutorial "Object_Detection_Using_Cascade_Classifiers" will cover the second.

 ## References
 This tutorial covers the steps necessary to train samples, but does not describe the reasoning behind the process itself.
-A brief description can be found in the [OpenCV docs for object detection](https://docs.opencv.org/3.4/db/d28/tutorial_cascade_classifier.html), and further detail can be found in the Viola & Jones paper mentioned above.
+A brief description can be found in the [OpenCV docs for object detection](https://docs.opencv.org/3.4/db/d28/tutorial_cascade_classifier.html), which this tutorial is based on, and further detail can be found in the Viola & Jones paper mentioned above.

 Note that in this tutorial, "images" refers to the image files themselves, and "samples" will refer to the objects within those images.